 Cats and Dogs

 The easiest, most obvious way to fill your tank seems to be using water from the tap.
-Although, this may work for many fish owners, municipal water sources usually contain chlorine or chloramine to kill bacteria which can harm your pets.
+Although this may work for many fish owners, municipal water sources usually contain chlorine or chloramine which can harm your pets.
 Well water in North Florida often contains phosphates and/or other organic compounds that can greatly affect the health of your fish.

 As you can see different pets have different water needs.
 Good quality water will help them achieve and maintain optimal health for many years.